nkhil/portfolio/content/blog/10-mutation-bugs/index.md

 }
 ```

 If this were to be pushed into a production environment, they would see that any address being created would always be `undefined`.
-All the logs would point to the `createAddress` database call being made, no errors being thrown etc.
+All the logs would point to the `createAddress` database call being made correctly and no errors being thrown.

 The way the functions above are written can be improved on a lot, but the easiest way to fix the bug would be to follow the principle of not mutating state, like so: